 Project 4: Chase County Seven High Schools Association (CC7) project in Chase County, Kansas in which six rural high school (RHS) alumni associations (Cedar Point RHS, Clements RHS, Elmdale RHS, Strong City RHS, Matfield Green RHS, and Saffordville RHS alumni associations and one community high school (CHS) Cottonwood CHS alumni association are consolidated into one association, i.e. into the CC7.

-Project 5: The New Timbuktu Academy (NTA) project in Columbia, South Carolina in which The Institute is affiliated with NTA to provide consultation, financial, and teaching services in regard to how to incorporate the experiential philosophy of educology into a middle school organization: (1) through what is called the Hands and Minds On Educative Experience, and; (2) through what is called a 5th Core-Course of Logic and Ethics, where the 4 Core-Courses are Physical Science, Math, Social Science, and Language.
-NTA, then, is an experimental middle school, implementing the experiential philosophy of educology being developed in The Institute, as a "laboratory school," designed to come to know how to develop human talent, rather than to waste it, hence, designed to come to know how to increase the number of educative experiences and decrease the number of mis-educative experiences in the educational process practiced in schools.
+Project 5: The New Timbuktu Academy (NTA) project in Columbia, South Carolina in which The Institute is affiliated with NTA to provide consultation, financial, and teaching services in regard to how to incorporate the experiential philosophy of educology into an elementary school education organization: (1) through what is called the Hands and Minds On Educative Experience, and; (2) through what is called a 5th Core-Course of Logic and Ethics, where the 4 Core-Courses are Physical Science, Math, Social Science, and Language.
+NTA, then, is an experimental elementary school, implementing the experiential philosophy of educology being developed in The Institute, as a "laboratory school," designed to come to know how to develop human talent, rather than to waste it, hence, designed to come to know how to increase the number of educative experiences and decrease the number of mis-educative experiences in the educational process practiced in schools.

 The Institute of History and Philosophy of Educology for Developing Democracies in the World (The Institute), an Initiative of Educology Research Associates/USA (ERA/USA)